Orkney Magic: Beautiful Binscarth Woods

 Just so you know, this post contains affiliate links.
 If you buy something through them, we earn a small commission at no extra cost to you.
 It's one of the ways we keep bringing you free content.
 Learn more in our Disclosure Policy.

 Whether it was magic at work, fate or just pure coincidence, Binscarth Woods pulled me in almost as soon as we arrived in Orkney.
-Of all the things to do in Orkney that we’d previously planned, this was one we discovered once on the island.

 The sun sparkled this way and that.
 The breeze shifted dappled shade, sending dancing sunbeams amongst the vibrant violet-blue bluebells.